Cyrus Massoumi: Dr. B

-In February 2021 Massoumi founded Dr. B, which at the time served as a “vaccine standby list” website to make unclaimed COVID-19 vaccines more accessible, especially for high-risk patients.
-Within 90 days of launching, Dr. B offered more than one million vaccine doses to patients.
-In 2022, Dr. B transitioned the business to offer "visitless" prescriptions, including for at-home COVID-19 anti-viral treatment.
+In February 2021, Massoumi founded Dr. B, which at the time served as a “vaccine standby list” website to make unclaimed COVID-19 vaccines more accessible, especially for high-risk patients.
+Within 90 days of launching, Dr. B facilitated the delivery of over one million vaccine doses to patients.
+Since then, Dr. B has expanded its focus to offer convenient and affordable medical care for a variety of treatments, emphasizing equitable access to healthcare for all.

 Board memberships

 Massoumi sits on the Board of Columbia University's Mailman School of Public Health.
 He also serves as an Advisor to Refinery29 and to ClassPass.
-He was previously an Advisory Board member of Harboring Hearts, a charitable organization that offers support to heart patients and their families.
+He was previously an advisory board member of Harboring Hearts, a charitable organization that offers support to heart patients and their families.

-Awards and honors
+Recognition

 In 2008, Massoumi won the Forbes Boost Your Business Award for Zocdoc.
 In 2012, Massoumi ranked at Number 57 in Fast Company's list of Most Creative People.
 In 2013, Massoumi was included in Columbia Business School's article entitled Eight Alumni Who Are Changing the World.
 He was also featured in Fortune's 40 Under 40 and in 2014, in Crain's 40 Under 40.
 In 2015, Massoumi was recognized in Business Insider’s Silicon Alley 100: 1-100 for being one of the “most inspiring people in the New York tech industry” and he was also named Healthcare Hero of the Year by the Palm Beach County Medical Society.
 In 2016, Massoumi was featured in Built in NYC's list of 20 Columbia alumni who founded major New York tech companies.
 That same year he also received Columbia Business School's Exemplary Leadership Award.